Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Methodology

 \begin{remark} One of the advantages of sampling-based MPC over gradient-based MPC is the ability to optimize over discontinuous optimal control problems.
 Since our gain computation relies on the gradients of the rollout costs, we do require local differentiability of the dynamics and costs in \eqref{eq:ocp}.
 This is, however, not a limitation: in fact, most robotic applications are described by at least piecewise smooth functions.
 Indeed, such gains will only approximate the local behavior of the system away from discontinuities.
 This is similar to the fact that linear MPC approximations do not track active set changes when dealing with inequality constraints \cite{Zavala_Biegler_2009}.
 Still, while computing gains requires local differentiability of the rollouts, the ability of the solver to explore the solution space and optimize over discontinuous non-convex problems is not affected. \end{remark}

-\begin{remark} In many MPPI implementations, including ours, inequality constraints can be managed using indicator functions by adding a large constant cost to trajectories that violate the constraint.
+\begin{remark} In many MPPI implementations, including ours, generic inequality constraints can be managed using indicator functions by adding a large constant cost to trajectories that violate the constraint.
 Since this cost term is (locally) constant, it does not influence the gain computation, meaning the feedback system remains unaware of such constraints.
 A straightforward way to overcome this limitation is to incorporate constraints through smooth barrier functions, as demonstrated in Feedback-MPC \cite{Grandia_Farshidian_Ranftl_Hutter:2019}.
-This approach will be the focus of future work. \end{remark}
+On the other hand, since input constraints are treated by directly clipping the sampled trajectory inside the rollouts, MPPI gains will naturally account for such constraints if active. \end{remark}